dibya-22/Next-Chapter/README.md

   - Order status tracking
   - Secure payment integration with Razorpay

+- 📝 **User Reviews and Ratings**
+  - Users can leave reviews and ratings for books
+  - Ratings are displayed on book pages

 - 🎨 **UI/UX**
   - Modern, responsive design
   - Dark/Light theme support